-I consulted my friend who specializes in hair science and is a cosmetic formulator to understand the science behind leave-in conditioners.
-Together, we’ll explore their benefits and how they can elevate your hair care routine.
+Drawing upon insights from a trusted expert in hair science and cosmetic formulation, we’ll delve into the intricate science behind leave-in conditioners.
+Together, we’ll uncover their benefits and explore how they can elevate your hair care routine.

 At its core, a leave-in conditioner is a hair care product designed to be applied after washing and left in the hair without rinsing.
 Unlike regular conditioners that you rinse out, leave-ins are formulated to stay in your hair, providing prolonged moisture and protection.